Chessel Bay Local Nature Reserve

 About Local Nature Reserves

-Local Nature Reserves (LNRs) are for both wildlife and people.
-They are places with wildlife or geological features that are of special interest locally.
+Local Nature Reserves (LNRs) are places with wildlife or geological features that are of special interest locally.
 They offer people opportunities to study or learn about nature, or simply enjoy it.
 Chessel Bay was designated Southampton City's first Local Nature Reserve in 1989; a statutory designation under Section 21 of the National Parks and Access to the Countryside Act 1949.
-It is one of over 1050 LNRs in England.
+It is one of three LNRs in Southampton.

-The Reserve is important nationally; the mudflats are part of the Lee-on-Solent to Itchen estuary Site of Special Scientific Interest or SSSI.
+The Reserve is also important nationally; the mudflats are part of the Lee-on-Solent to Itchen estuary Site of Special Scientific Interest (SSSI).
 It is one of four SSSIs in Southampton City.
 Chessel Bay is also part of the Southampton Water and the Solent Marshes, whose area constitutes a SPA — a Special Protection Area protected under European legislation.
+It is also part of a Ramsar site: a wetland of international importance.

-The responsibility for Chessel Bay lies with Southampton City Council and Natural England (see link below).
+The responsibility for Chessel Bay lies with Southampton City Council and Natural England.
 Currently, the City Council and volunteers team up twice a year to help maintain and care for the site.
 See below: What you can do.

-Wading birds such as curlew, oystercatcher, redshank and dunlin can often be seen on the mudflats when the tide is low.
-In the winter months brent geese and godwits can also be spotted.
+Redshank, curlew, oystercatchers and other wading birds can be seen on the mudflats when the tide is low.
+In the winter months brent geese and black-tailed godwits can also be spotted.
 Egrets, more common in recent years, stalk the shallows, as does the occasional heron.
-A blue and orange flash of colour will probably signal a passing kingfisher.
-Along the shoreline common shore crabs scuttle through the seaweed.
-Fifteen species of butterflies have been observed at the Bay in recent years, these include the gatekeeper, painted lady, large skipper and holly blue.
+Butterflies observed in the Bay include the gatekeeper, painted lady, large skipper and holly blue.

 Flora Chessel Bay 1987 ** from Southampton Natural History Guide - see also below